 Stores and Schools

 These days I often teach a workshop or two (or four!) at a guitar store or in a community school in or near a town where I am performing.
 As I stated above, the format is a balance of demonstration, explanation, and student participation.
 If you know of a school or store - or a house/home owner, for that matter! - that you think would consider hosting me, please contact us at 503-699-1814 or by e-mail.
-A list of recent workshop locations is listed at the bottom of this page.
+A list of recent workshop locations is listed below.

 I have well over two dozen workshop topics that I have developed - each with a unique repertoire.
 This allows me to continue to visit the same locales annually without boring anyone!
 A sample list is included here.
 For a more complete list, please contact us.

 - Alternating Bass Fingerpicking (Travis Picking from bottom to top!)

 - Fingerstyle Arranging

 - Triad Power - Fretboard Visualization Made Easy (or Easier!)

 - Celtic Guitar and DADGAD